*Certified candidates will be sent a link to self-schedule their time for the Entry Level Assessment at a later date.

 Assessment dates and times are subject to change.
 Applicants appearing on the Promotional eligible list will be considered prior to those on the Open Competitive list.

-In accordance with Civil Service Rule 6, Section 6.7 A. (4), examinees will not be permitted to review examination questions.
+In accordance with Civil Service Rule 6, Section 6.7 A. (4), examinees will not be permitted to review assessment questions.

 In accordance with Civil Service Rule 8, Section 7B, this consecutive eligible list will become effective after the current eligible lists are exhausted of names or expire.